 - Make sure both “Welcome screen and system accounts” and “New user accounts” checkboxes are checked

 - Confirm changes and restart your PC.

 However, if the language is not the cause behind the faulty Media Creation tool, you’ll need to take an alternative approach.

-Registry is a dangerous ground for those who aren’t aware of negative effects it can have on the system.
-However, it can be used for various tweaks and workarounds, and most of the time, will serve you good.
+The registry is dangerous ground for those who aren’t aware of the negative effects it can have on the system.
+However, it can be used for various tweaks and workarounds, and most of the time will serve you good.
 When it comes to matters at hand, you can use one registry tweak to resolve the issue with the Media Creation tool.